 And new equipment was developed around this time such as using a gas grill, which made it easier to barbecue at home.

-What’s more, a number of cooking shows on television today feature barbecue segments that offer recommendations on barbecuing and equipment.
+Currently, you can find a barbecue restaurant on every corner, and what’s more, shows on television today feature barbecue segments that offer recommendations on barbecuing and equipment.